siqi-ontheway/K8s-Notes/README.md

  ## Files

- All files are in "ekspose" folder.
+- controller related files are in "ekspose" folder.
+- k8s tutorial learning notes are in "Tutorial.md".

 ## Deployment
 ```